xiaolidan00/study-note/website/react-typescript.md

   style?: React.CSSProperties; // to pass through style props onChange?: React.FormEventHandler<HTMLInputElement>; // form events! the generic parameter is the type of event.target
   //  more info: https://react-typescript-cheatsheet.netlify.app/docs/advanced/patterns_by_usecase/#wrappingmirroring
-  props: Props & React.ComponentPropsWithoutRef<"button">; // to impersonate all the props of a button element and explicitly not forwarding its ref
+  props: Props & React.ComponentPropsWithoutRef<'button'>; // to impersonate all the props of a button element and explicitly not forwarding its ref
   props2: Props & React.ComponentPropsWithRef<MyButtonWithForwardRef>; // to impersonate all the props of MyButtonForwardedRef and explicitly forwarding its ref
 }
 ```

 ## 定义组件